miklevin/MikeLev.in/_posts/2024-10-03-notebooks-to-fasthtml.md

 Analyze the problem and break down the best potential solutions.

-Given the problem context, where a single ASGI-based application handles asynchronous, long-running tasks with real-time communication back to the browser using HTMX, the solution must account for several key aspects:
+ChatGPT 40: Given the problem context, where a single ASGI-based application handles asynchronous, long-running tasks with real-time communication back to the browser using HTMX, the solution must account for several key aspects:

 	1. Long-Running Task Management: Since long-running tasks can block the main thread, they should be run asynchronously in the background.
 	2. Real-Time Communication: HTMX and AJAX requests don’t directly support server-sent events (SSE) or WebSocket-like behavior.
 However, it is possible to use mechanisms like WebSockets or SSE to send updates back to the frontend.